BennyThadikaran/arch-install/README.md

 `chmod +x partition.sh`

-Assume you're using a bootable pendrive with enough spare space, you can partition the excess space as FAT32 or ext4.
+Assume you're using a bootable pendrive with enough disk space, you can partition the excess space as FAT32 or ext4.
 This allows storing the install scripts and other config files for use during installation.

 **TODO:** Update instructions on partitioning pendrive